 Meditation Alternatives Takeaways

-And no worries… If you REALLY have your heart set on meditation, but it feels overwhelming, this complete meditation guide will help.
+And no worries!
+If you have your heart set on meditating, but it feels overwhelming, this meditation guide will help.

-Tip: There’s a good chance that once you practice these meditation alternatives for a while, you’ll feel called to try meditating again :)
+There’s a good chance that once you practice these meditation alternatives for a while, you’ll feel called to try meditating again.

-Start out with a coloring book and a walk on the beach, and then maybe work your way up to a guided meditation.
+Start out with a coloring book or a walk on the beach, then work your way up to a guided meditation or try a mantra.